 This course surveys the major developments in the history of Christianity from the time of its founding to the modern era.
 It will cover theological, political, intellectual, and artistic contributions to and by the church.
-There are no prerequisites for this course.
+Module

 HI-207 Foundations of Western Civilization